February is notoriously known as the month of ‘love’ thanks to St. Valentine’s Day, but did you also know that February is Heart Health month?

 5. Stay Hydrated - The less hydrated you are the harder your heart has to work to pump your blood into your muscles.
-When you’re active and involved in intense physical activity, drinking water (and replenishing those precious electrolytes with Ultima will help to recover your heart right at a much quicker rate.
+When you’re active and involved in intense physical activity, drinking water (and replenishing those precious electrolytes) will help to recover your heart rate, faster.
 Helping to ensure you’ll be ready and able to tackle whatever your day might have in store!